Canidae

-Canidae (/ˈkænᵻdiː/; from Latin, canis, "dog") is a biological family of caniform carnivorans, constituting a clade.
-A member of this family is a canid (/ˈkeinId/), colloquially referred to as dogs.
+Canidae (/ˈkæn.ɪ.diː/; from Latin, canis, "dog") is a biological family of caniform carnivorans, constituting a clade.
+A member of this family is a canid (/ˈkæn.ɪd/, rarely /ˈkeɪ.nɪd/), colloquially referred to as dogs.
 The family includes three subfamilies: the Caninae, and the extinct Borophaginae and Hesperocyoninae.
-The Caninae are the canines, and include domestic dogs, wolves, coyotes, raccoon dogs, foxes, jackals and other species.
+The Caninae are the canines, and include domestic dogs, wolves, coyotes, raccoon dogs, foxes, jackals, and other species.

 Canids are found on all continents except Antarctica, having arrived independently or accompanied by human beings over extended periods of time.
 Canids vary in size from the 2 m gray wolf to the 24 cm fennec fox.
 The body forms of canids are similar, typically having long muzzles, upright ears, teeth adapted for cracking bones and slicing flesh, long legs, and bushy tails.
 They are mostly social animals, living together in family units or small groups and behaving co-operatively.
-Typically, only the dominant pair in a group breeds and a litter of young are reared annually in an underground den.
+Typically, only the breeding pair in a group breeds and a litter of young are reared annually in an underground den.
 Canids communicate by scent signals and vocalizations.
 One canid, the domestic dog, originated from a symbiotic relationship with Upper Paleolithic humans and is one of the most widely kept domestic animals.

 Taxonomy

 In the history of the carnivores, the family Canidae is represented by the two extinct subfamilies designated as Hesperocyoninae and Borophaginae, and the extant subfamily Caninae.
 This subfamily includes all living canids and their most recent fossil relatives.
-All living canids as a group form a dental monophyletic relationship with the extinct borophagines, with both groups having a bicuspid (two points) on the lower carnassial talonid, which gives this tooth an additional ability in mastication.
+All living canids as a group form a dental monophyletic relationship with the extinct borophagines, with both groups having a bicuspid (two points) on the carnassial lower talonid, which gives this tooth an additional ability in mastication.
 This, together with the development of a distinct entoconid cusp and the broadening of the talonid of the first lower molar, and the corresponding enlargement of the talon of the upper first molar and reduction of its parastyle distinguish these late Cenozoic canids and are the essential differences that identify their clade.

 The cat-like Feliformia and dog-like Caniformia emerged within the Carnivoramorpha around 45–42 Mya (million years ago).
 The Canidae first appeared in North America during the Late Eocene (37.8-33.9 Mya).
 They did not reach Eurasia until the Late Miocene or to South America until the Late Pliocene.